 What You Need to Know Before You Go to Limantour Beach

 Limantour is in a national seashore area and there are no federal laws against public nudity.
 That explains why part of Limantour Beach on the north end is a popular clothing-optional beach.
-If nudity offends, you check the Limantour Nude Beach guide to find out where they are likely to be.

 It's a long drive from the main highway to the beach.
 Bring whatever you need for the day or you'll spend a lot of time driving back out to get it.
 If you plan to have a bonfire, bring wood and something to start it with.
 This beach can also be very windy: bring an umbrella or a small tent if you want to get out of it.

 You can bring your dogs to Limantour.
 They're allowed on the southeast end and although signs say they should be on a leash no longer than 6 feet, many visitors let their canine friends run free.
 Keep them away from the northwest part of the beach, where they are not allowed and to keep them from disturbing the harbor seals and endangered snowy plovers.

 The only restrooms at the beach are porta-potty style.
 A "pit stop" before you get there might be a good idea.